danielregar/Store-Sales/README.md

 ### South Region:
 - Sales volume is significantly lower across all categories.
-- **A sudden spike in Q1 2015 for the Home Office** segment may indicate a **large one-off purchase or a data anomaly**, and should be investigated further.
+- **A sudden spike in Q1 2015 for the Technology Category**  may indicate a **large one-off purchase or a data anomaly**, and should be investigated further.

 ## Business Implications:
 ### East & West: